PhaserEditor2D/PhaserEditor2D-v3/BUILD.md

 Phaser Editor 2D Core allows running the server with a different client.
 It is what you need to do here, to run the latest stable server but loading this client:

 ```
-$ npx phasereditor2d-launcher -editor . -dev -project path/to/game
+$ npx phasereditor2d-launcher -editor . -dev -disable-plugins phasereditor2d.code -project path/to/game
 ```

 The [phasereditor2d-launcher](https://www.npmjs.com/package/phasereditor2d-launcher) is a cli-based node module.
 It launches the latest version of Phaser Editor 2D Core.

 The `-editor` option configures a new location of the client code.

-The `-dev` option disables the browser cache, so it always fetches a fresh version of the files.
-In any case, you can disable the browser cache manually in the DevTools of the browser.
+The `-dev` option disables the browser cache, so it always fetches a fresh version of the files.  **Note:** You will also need to manually disable your browser cache in your browser's Developer Tools.

+The `-disable-plugins` option disables the [Advanced Javascript Editor](https://help.phasereditor2d.com/v3/code-editor/index.html), which is used in Phaser Editor 2D All-in-One but not in Core.

 The `-project` flag indicates the path to the game project.
 It is mandatory.